xiaomuliu/EasyVLsimulator/Readme.md

 outputs and the next state repeatedly.

-Given that hardware designers may use our simulator to simulate many different synchronous circuits, we should allow them to specify the circuits in a way that is con- venient and familiar to them.
+Given that hardware designers may use our simulator to simulate many different synchronous circuits, we should allow them to specify the circuits in a way that is convenient and familiar to them.
 While there are many establish tools including schematic drawing programs and hardware description languages, it is extremely diffcult for us to build one because of our limited knowledge on both digital logic simulation and C++.
 Therefore, we decide to design our own language called EasyVL for the designers to specify the circuits in a textual form by simplifying one of the most popular hardware description languages called Verilog and adding a few extensions.
-Though EasyVL is relatively simple so we can build a simulator in one semester, it is powerful enough so we can simulate any synchronous circuit once it is specified in EasyVL.
+Though EasyVL is relatively simple, it is powerful enough so we can simulate any synchronous circuit once it is specified in EasyVL.